thomasjbradley/micromodel/README.md

 ### ☛ create()

-Save the current object into the table, using the property values; aka `INSERT`.
+`INSERT` the current object into the table using the property values.
 After insertion, the primary key field is populated with `lastInsertId`.
 **The data is not validated before creation is attempted.**